Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 Final Theory is a fine choice for anyone looking for light, escapist entertainment that doesn't tax (in a supremely ironic way) the intellect too greatly.
 Otherwise, it's rather disappointing.

-Special thanks to Touchstone for providing an ARC of Final Theory for this review.
+Acknowledgment: Touchstone provided an ARC of Final Theory for this review.

 Review Copyright © 2008 — Hidden Staircase Mystery Books — All Rights Reserved